 At low temperatures $T\leq\Tc\approx0.616\,\LambdaLP$, one finds two solutions $m$ to the gap equation $\partial p(\beta)/\partial m^2=0$.
 The dominant solution has $m^2=e\LambdaLP^2$ at $T=0$ and determines the pressure $p(\beta)$ via \eqref{eq:p-per-component-pos-coup-renormed}.
 At higher temperatures $T>\Tc$ there are also two solutions to the gap equation, but now they are a complex-conjugate pair of solutions $m_+,m_-=m_+^*$ corresponding to complex-conjugate pressures $p_+(\beta),p_-(\beta)=p_+^*(\beta)$.
 Putting the partition function $Z_+$ into the large-$N$ form of \eqref{eq:large-N-Z} leaves one with

 which follows formally at large $N$ from only keeping the part of $\ln Z_+$ that scales like $N$ \footnote{Note that the argument for setting $p(\beta)=\Re p_+(\beta)$ in \cite{Romatschke:2022jqg,Romatschke:2022llf} was based on the unproven conjecture in \cite{Ai:2022csx} for the $\PT$-symmetric $-g\phi^4$ theory.
-Here instead I've alternatively based it on the formal expansion of $\ln Z$ in large $N$.}.
+Here instead I've alternatively based it on the formal expansion of $\ln Z$ in large $N$.
+Later, in subsection \ref{subsec:high-temps}, I discuss the consequences of not neglecting the imaginary parts of both saddles, and how it suggests $\PT$ symmetry breaking at high $T$.}.
 One finds that $p(\beta<\betaC)=\Re p_+(\beta)$ is physically well-behaved (e.g. increases with temperature) and $p(\beta)$ has a continuous first derivative at $\beta=\betaC$.

 Interestingly enough, the pressure per component $p(\beta)$ of the $\lambda\vec{\phi}^4/N$ theory, calculated in this way, asymptotes toward the Stefan--Boltzmann limit for a single free boson at high temperatures $\beta\to0$ \cite{Romatschke:2022jqg}, suggesting that the $\vec{\phi}^4$ theory at large $N$ is asymptotically free.
 This should not be true based on the argument that the Landau pole in \eqref{eq:running-coupling} prevented the positive-coupling theory from having an interacting continuum limit.
 Moreover, the beta function $\partial \lambdaR / \partial \ln \mubar$ has the same sign as the coupling assuming $\mubar<\LambdaLP$.
 Asymptotically free theories, on the other hand, are interacting, do have a continuum limit, and have a beta function whose sign is opposite that of the coupling as $\mubar\to\infty$.